ibm-cloud-docs/containers/cs_storage_file.md

        </tr>
        <tr>
        <td><code>metadata.labels.region</code></td>
-       <td>Optional: Specify the region where you want to provision your file storage.
+       <td>Optional: Specify the region where you want to provision your {{site.data.keyword.filestorage_short}}.
 To connect to your storage, create the storage in the same region that your cluster is in.
 If you specify the region, you must also specify a zone.
 If you do not specify a region, or the specified region is not found, the storage is created in the same region as your cluster.
        </br></br>To get the region for your cluster, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and look for the region prefix in the **Master URL**, such as `eu-de` in `https://c2.eu-de.containers.cloud.ibm.com:11111`.
        </br></br><strong>Tip: </strong>Instead of specifying the region and zone in the PVC, you can also specify these values in a [customized storage class](#file_multizone_yaml).
 Then, use your storage class in the <code>metadata.annotations.volume.beta.kubernetes.io/storage-class</code> section of your PVC.
 If the region and zone are specified in the storage class and the PVC, the values in the PVC take precedence. </td>
        </tr>
        <tr>
        <td><code>metadata.labels.zone</code></td>
-       <td>Optional: Specify the zone where you want to provision your file storage.
+       <td>Optional: Specify the zone where you want to provision your {{site.data.keyword.filestorage_short}}.
 To use your storage in an app, create the storage in the same zone that your worker node is in.
 To view the zone of your worker node, run <code>ibmcloud ks worker ls --cluster &lt;cluster_name_or_ID&gt;</code> and review the <strong>Zone</strong> column of your CLI output.
 If you specify the zone, you must also specify a region.
 If you do not specify a zone or the specified zone is not found in a multizone cluster, the zone is selected on a round-robin basis. </br></br><strong>Tip: </strong>Instead of specifying the region and zone in the PVC, you can also specify these values in a [customized storage class](#file_multizone_yaml).
 Then, use your storage class in the <code>metadata.annotations.volume.beta.kubernetes.io/storage-class</code> section of your PVC.
 If the region and zone are specified in the storage class and the PVC, the values in the PVC take precedence.
 </td>
        </tr>
        <tr>